hindu-comm/weblogs/manasataramgini/2021/05/2021-05-03_the-phantoms-of-the-bone-pipe-2.md

 actually be helpful.
 The encounter I had was somewhat dramatic.”
 A: “Ah!
 This sounds like the old times.
 Tell us the story.”
 V: “Sure.
-I blew into the pipe a song I heard in a movie — I’m sure it was one I had watched you guys.
+I blew into the pipe a song I heard in a movie — I’m sure it was one I had watched with you guys.
 The phantom came on very fast.
-I had hardly blown out a couple of lines when I heard a gruff voice with a south Indian accent.
+I had hardly blown out a couple of lines, when I heard a gruff voice with a south Indian accent.
 I did not see anything, but I could feel an obvious presence.
 He asked to be seated on the couch across from my desk, saying that he needs a proper seat to ease his distress.
 I took a dictation of his story that I’ll read out once we are done with dinner.”
 It went thus:

 “My name is Gunottaman (Guṇottaman), but most of the people who knew me called me Kāttutĕran, a moniker I acquired from my capacity to drive my